Nexosis/nexosis.github.io/_guides/Forecast.md

 -----

 ### Creating a Forecast Session
 Forecast sessions is the mechanism in the API to generate these predictions.
-To create a forecast session, specify the dataset to forecast or provide one directly in the session creation.
-The submitted DataSet must include `features`, as well as the start and end dates of the forecast period.
+To create a forecast session, specify the dataset to forecast or provide one directly in the session creation as well as the start and end dates of the forecast period.
+If the submitted DataSet includes `feature` columns, it must have values for those features over the prediction period.
 A DataSet can be included in the session request body or a forecast session can be started on an already existing named DataSet.

 To understand how to submit data, you can read more in the [Sending Data](/guides/importingdata) article.